 Passion Planner is a paper notebook that works as a goal setting guide, journal, sketchbook, calendar, to-do list, and progress log.
 A personal planner that not only lets you organize your schedule, but also helps you focus on what you want out of life and build that into your daily planning.

 When launched in 2013, the original Kickstarter campaign reached more than twice its funding goal.
 Meanwhile, the 2014 Kickstarter has reached 17 times the backers of 2013, almost 50 times the funding goal, and it’s still running until December 3rd.

 If you’re not convinced that an all paper notebook works for you, you can pick up the full 2015 calendar for a $1 investment.
 If you’re willing to plug Passion Planner to your friends, you can even get it for free.
-Finally, you can download the weekly PDF template for free from the Passion Planner website.
+Finally, you can download the weekly PDF template [No Longer Available] for free from the Passion Planner website.

 Why Is Passion Planner Such A Success?